devkral/timelineomat/README.md

 https://pypi.org/project/uv/

+### Development Speed

+I think after integrating snapshots the main focus will be on stabilization and documentation.
+This is only a small library with a narrow context so I don't think there is much to improve/correct and updates will be seldom.
+But proof me wrong.

 ## Changes

 1.0.0 Breaking Change: `ordered_insert` returns now a PositionsOffsets-Tuple instead of a tuple with just one element.
 Add also snapshots here.